2022: A HISTORIC YEAR FOR AUSTRALIAN WOMEN: Australia has recently appointed the first Domestic Violence Commissioner

 A High Court decision will allow people who suffer psychological illness as a result of rape or other traumatic events to sue for compensation years later.
-And a study on the cost of domestic violence to the Australian economy by Access Economics was released in 2004.
-The study, commissioned under the Australian Government Partnerships against Domestic Violence initiative, has found that domestic violence cost $8.1 billion in 2002/03.
+And a study by Access Economics on the cost of domestic violence to the Australian economy, commissioned by the Australian Government Partnerships against Domestic Violence, has found that domestic violence cost $8.1 billion in 2002/03.

 The Victorian Office of Women’s Policy has released a report entitled “Safe at Work?
 Women’s Experience of Violence in the Workplace“.
 The report points out the problems faced by many women at work.
 Employers should note that legal remedies will cost them far more than preventative measures and work safety provisions.

 WEL Victoria’s Freedom from Violence action group recommended measures to ensure the safety of women at work.
 Besides arrangements to prevent sexual harassment, we suggested that workplace safety officers should have a specific mandate to attend to particular ways women could be put at risk in the workplace by poor arrangements such as inadequate lighting of buildings [inside and out] for women working late at night.
 With far more casual work and the extension of the working day to virtually any hours the risks to many women are increased, both at work and on the way home.
 Workplace safety should not merely cover equipment and training, but all conditions under which employees work.
 Many women threatened with violence could or would not talk about it to their employers.
-As with sexual harassment, this is where a safety officer should be available to hear their concerns.
-This problem has now given rise to the new “#ME TOO” campaign.
+This is where a safety officer should be available to hear their concerns.
+This has now given rise to the “#ME TOO” campaign.